 Basic personal information: We ask for basic personal information from you to improve the functionality of our mobile application.
-For example, we ask for your weight to provide an estimate of the calorie expenditure during a run or ride.
+For example, we ask for your name and email address so you can be found and identified by other users of our Services.
+We also ask for your weight to provide an estimate of the calorie expenditure during a run or ride.

 Communications with us: You may also provide us with information when you communicate with our support team about a support question or sign up for a newsletter.
 When you communicate with us via form, email, or otherwise, we store a copy of our communications (including any call recordings as permitted by applicable law).

 Log information: Like most software service providers, we collect information that web browsers, mobile devices, and servers typically make available, including the browser type, IP address, unique device identifiers, language preference, referring site, the date and time of access, operating system, and mobile network information.
 We collect log information when you use our Services.

 Usage information: We collect information about your usage of our Services (e.g., page/screen views, actions that users perform on our website or mobile application, other interactions with other parts of our Services) along with information about your device (e.g., screen size, name of cellular network, and mobile device manufacturer).
 We use this information to, for example, provide our Services to you, get insights on how people use our Services so we can make our Services better, and understand and make predictions about user retention.